Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 James Bowman was educated at New College, Oxford, receiving his Diploma in Education in 1964 and M.A. in History in 1967.
 He began singing as a chorister at Ely Cathedral and later went to New College, Oxford, where he was a member of the chapel choir.
 He also received vocal instruction in London from De Rentz and Manen.

-James Bowman's concert career is equally wide-ranging; in Europe he is well known as a recitalist, and has a large following.
+James Bowman's concert career was equally wide-ranging; in Europe he was well known as a recitalist, and had a large following.
 In 1992 the French government honoured him with admission to 'L'Ordre des Arts et des Lettres' and he was awarded the Medal of Honour of the city of Paris in recognition of long-standing contribution to the musical life of the city.
-He has given the world premiere of many important contemporary compositions, including works by Benjamin Britten, Michael Tippett, Peter Maxwell Davies, Richard Rodney Bennett, Robin Holloway, Geoffrey Burgon, Michael Nyman and Alan Ridout.
+He gave the world premiere of many important contemporary compositions, including works by Benjamin Britten, Michael Tippett, Peter Maxwell Davies, Richard Rodney Bennett, Robin Holloway, Geoffrey Burgon, Michael Nyman and Alan Ridout.
 He was appointed a CBE in the 1997 Queen's Birthday Honours.
+Among his pupils: Scott Bosscher (Baritone).

 Contributed by